 - High quality.
 Order quality translations with a human translator.
 A native translator will start translating your order right away.

 - Flexible and affordable.
-A la carte pricing from €0.08 per word, depending on the language.
+Pricing from €0.08 per word, depending on the language.

 - Fast and easy integration.
 Professional translations will be automatically added to your Weglot account and displayed on your site with 24-48 hours.

 When you click “Start Now,” you’ll be taken to your Translation List, where you can choose which translations you would like to have professionally reviewed.
 Simply click on the three dots vertical dots to the right of your translation and select “Add to professional order.”

 Interested in trying out Weglot?
 Sign up for the free version and see for yourself the power of Weglot!